mmeda249/amuse-bouche-bar-and-grill/README.md

 ## Web Content Development

 Logo styling, logo text and text content have been created and edited by Mutsa Meda.
-Attribution for logo creator can be found in Acknowledgements section below.
+Attribution for logo creator can be found in Acknowledgments section below.

 ### Colors